dottorepie/a-generative-spatial-sound-cosmography/README.md

 # an-instrumentally-generative-spatial-sound-cosmography, or a heavy metal fx and digital synth
  SuperCollider

+ //for standalone put init file content in SC startup file

 ///basic synthesis components derived from work on previous repository:

 -cosmic sound engine envelope///